Last Updated on June 28, 2022

 And just like any sealing and painting work, you must prepare the fence beforehand.
 It is also essential so that the sealer and paint on the fence stick for an extended period.
 If the fence is rusted or has debris, the sealer won’t stick to it and starts chipping away soon.

 So, start by cleaning the fence first.
-For this, apply water on the fence using a moderate hose pipe and water sprayer at a moderate flow.
+For this, apply water to the fence using a moderate hose pipe and water sprayer at a moderate flow.
 It will soften the debris and grime to make your cleaning job easy and fast.

 So, your hand might feel little sensation if you touch it.
 After wetting the fence adequately with the cleaner: